Skip to main content

 Interplay between the HPA Axis and the HPG/HPT Axes

-A perspective reveals that the HPA axis does not operate in isolation.
+A systems biology perspective reveals that the HPA axis does not operate in isolation.
 Its chronic activation has profound downstream consequences for both the Hypothalamic-Pituitary-Gonadal (HPG) axis, which governs reproductive hormones, and the Hypothalamic-Pituitary-Thyroid (HPT) axis.

 How Does Cortisol Suppress Reproductive Function?